mecid/mecid.github.io/_posts/2024-03-12-global-actors-in-swift.md

 }
 ```

 Now, we can easily mark any type we need with the *@MainActor* attribute to isolate it to the main actor.
-This means all the work in the particular type runs serially on the main actor.
+This means all the work in the particular type runs exclusively on the main actor.

 Let's move forward and build our own global actor.
-Assume that you have a set of types accessing the local storage and you want to keep files conflict-free on the disk by running only in a serial order.
+Assume that you have a set of types accessing the local storage and you want to keep files conflict-free on the disk by running exclusively.

 ```swift
 @globalActor actor StorageActor: GlobalActor {